Pjiwm/circle-project/README.md

 Your pull request will fail and can therefor not be pr'd back to dev or main.

 ## Git and Github rules
-- Do not push directly to Dev (Main is disabled already)
+- Do not push directly to Dev or Main.
 - Use Milestones for user stories.
 - Use an issue per problem you'll tackle.
 - Add corresponding Milestones (user stories) to your issue.